 As one of the most durable, dependable cooking methods of all time, there's no reason why anyone should be intimidated by working with cast iron.
 After all, it's been time-tested and proven from Puritans to pioneers to professional chefs throughout the centuries.
-But before you jump into a lifelong relationship with a cast iron pan, you've got to season it first.

-If you're buying a new pan from Lodge, you're already a step ahead: the American manufacturer pre-seasons its cast iron cookware with a thin layer of baked-on oil before each piece leaves the factory.
-However, even a brand-new pan needs a little TLC before it fries its first egg, and that goes double if you're snagging a vintage cast iron skillet at a tag sale or inheriting a secondhand pan.
+If you're buying a new pan from Lodge, you're already a step ahead: the American manufacturer pre-seasons its cast-iron cookware with a thin layer of baked-on oil before each piece leaves the factory.
+However, even a brand-new pan needs a little TLC before it fries its first egg, and that goes double if you're snagging a vintage cast-iron skillet at a tag sale or inheriting a secondhand pan.

-- Gently scrub the cast iron pan with dish soap and water, then rinse and let it dry completely.
+- Gently scrub the cast-iron pan with dish soap and water, then rinse and let it dry completely.

-- With a paper towel, wipe the pan evenly on all sides (inside and out) with a very light layer of vegetable oil, canola oil, or melted vegetable shortening.
+- With a paper towel, wipe the pan evenly on all sides (inside and out) with a very light layer of vegetable oil, canola oil or melted vegetable shortening.
 These are all fats with high smoke points, which means they will bake on cleanly instead of turning sticky.
-Do not use olive oil or butter to season your cast iron pan — they're great to cook with, just not for initial seasoning.
+Do not use olive oil or butter to season your cast-iron pan — they're great to cook with, just not for initial seasoning.

 - Place the pan upside down on the top rack of the oven and bake for 1 hour.
 Turn off the oven, leaving the pan in the oven to cool completely as the oven cools down.
 This process of baking on a layer of oil builds up the pan's naturally protective patina, smoothing out the rough texture of the cast iron and creating a nonstick finish without sprayed-on chemicals.

 - Repeat as desired; a single round of seasoning is enough to get you started, and the pan will continue to build up its seasoning as you cook with it.
-For a seasoning bonus, cook bacon, thick pork chops, or a steak in the pan for its first go-round.
+For a seasoning bonus, cook bacon, thick pork chops or a steak in the pan for its first go-round.
 The natural fats in these meats will work wonders on its finish.